percona/pmm-doc/docs/pmm-upgrade/upgrade_from_pmm_2.md

     docker pull percona/pmm-server:3
     ```

-2. Stop all services of the PMM 2 server container:
+2. Stop all services of the PMM 2 Server container:

     ```sh
     docker exec -t pmm-server supervisorctl stop all